coecms/nci_scripts/README.md

     -t TIME:    Walltime limit (default 1 hour)
     -J JOBFS:   Jobfs allocation (default 100 GB)
     -P PROJ:    Submit job under project PROJ
+    -s STORAGE: PBS Storage flags (e.g. 'scratch/w35+gdata/v45') If not specified, all available storage is requested

 ```

 You will need to have ssh keys setup for logging into gadi.
 There is a